Destroyeur6315/api_flask/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-You can use API with diffent support, like postman, in your shell or directly in your best browser.
+You can use API with diffent support to test endpoints, like postman, in your shell (with curl command) or directly in your best browser.
-But I recommend you to use swagger (I developped it for a reason...)
+But I recommend you to use swagger.

 For see the swagger documentation go to : http://127.0.0.1:5000/api/docs/

+Remark: Your api have to be run for see the swagger doc.

 ## Test